cisagov/Malcolm/README.md

 * [Logstash](https://www.elastic.co/products/logstash) and [Filebeat](https://www.elastic.co/products/beats/filebeat) - for ingesting and parsing [Zeek](https://www.zeek.org/index.html) [Log Files](https://docs.zeek.org/en/stable/script-reference/log-files.html) and ingesting them into Elasticsearch in a format that Moloch understands and is able to understand in the same way it natively understands PCAP data
 * [Kibana](https://www.elastic.co/products/kibana) - for creating additional ad-hoc visualizations and dashboards beyond that which is provided by Moloch Viewer
 * [Zeek](https://www.zeek.org/index.html) - a network analysis framework and IDS
+* [Yara](https://github.com/VirusTotal/yara) - a tool used to identify and classify malware samples
 * [ClamAV](https://www.clamav.net/) - an antivirus engine for scanning files extracted by Zeek
 * [CyberChef](https://github.com/gchq/CyberChef) - a "swiss-army knife" data conversion tool
 * [jQuery File Upload](https://github.com/blueimp/jQuery-File-Upload) - for uploading PCAP files and Zeek logs for processing